Crashing Waves vs. Rising Tides: Findings on AI Automation from Thousands of Worker Evaluations of Labor Market Tasks: Abstract

 \section{Abstract}

-We propose that AI automation is a continuum between: (i) \textbf{crashing waves} where AI capabilities surge abruptly over small sets of tasks, and (ii) \textbf{rising tides} where the increase in AI capabilities is more continuous and broad-based.
-We test for these effects in preliminary evidence from an ongoing evaluation of AI capabilities across over 3,000 broad-based tasks derived from the U.S. Department of Labor O*NET categorization that are text-based and thus LLM-addressable.
-Based on more than 17,000 evaluations by workers from these jobs, we find little evidence of crashing waves (in contrast to recent work by METR), but substantial evidence that rising tides are the primary form of AI automation.
-AI performance is high and improving rapidly across a wide range of tasks.
-We estimate that, in 2024-Q2, AI models successfully complete tasks that take humans approximately 3-4 hours with about a 50\% success rate, increasing to about 65\% by 2025-Q3.
-If recent trends in AI capability growth persist, this pace of AI improvement implies that LLMs will be able to complete most text-related tasks with success rates of, on average, 80\%–95\% by 2029 at a minimally sufficient quality level.
-Achieving near-perfect success rates at this quality level or comparable success rates at superior quality would require several additional years.
-These AI capability improvements would impact the economy and labor market as organizations adopt AI, which could have a substantially longer timeline.
+We characterize AI automation as a continuum between \textbf{crashing waves}, in which capabilities jump abruptly across narrow task sets, and \textbf{rising tides}, in which capabilities improve continuously and broadly.
+Using evidence from more than 6,000 text-based, LLM-addressable tasks derived from the U.S. Department of Labor’s O*NET taxonomy and over 60,000 evaluations by experienced workers, we find little evidence of crashing waves (contrary to existing views).
+Instead, rising tides are the primary form of AI progress.
+AI performance is high and improving rapidly across many tasks.
+In 2024-Q2, models completed text-based tasks that take humans about 1.5 hours to complete with roughly 60\% success, rising above 70\% by 2025-Q3.
+If recent trends in AI capability growth persist, frontier LLMs will be able to complete most text-based tasks at minimally sufficient quality with 88\%–97\% success by 2030.

 \onehalfspacing